 Several conservation management plans have been consulted in the development of this EP (Appendix B).
-Anthropogenic noise has been identified as a threat to pygmy blue whales in the Conservation Management Plan for the Blue Whale (DoE 2015).
+Anthropogenic noise from seismic surveys (e.g. VSP) has been identified as a threat to pygmy blue whales in the Conservation Management Plan for the Blue Whale (DoE 2015).
 Noise interference has also been identified as a threat to marine turtles (DEE 2017a).
 The above listed controls to be adopted during the activity are in alignment with the actions identified in the various conservation management documents.